mendheakshay/Angular-app/README.md

 # Angular-app
-Simple grocery app created using angularjs.
+Simple grocery app created using Angular Js.
+Technologies used here are Angular Js, Html and css.